-He has organised a range of international conferences and seminar series, drawing on themes from philosophy, aesthetics and issues of international justice, including the successful Holocaust Memorial Day - 'Never Again - the Hows and Whys of Fighting Fascism'.
+He has organised a range of international conferences and seminar series, drawing on themes from philosophy, aesthetics and issues of international justice.

 Hickey’s complex curation and orchestration of the work of artist Kentridge makes a major contribution as cultural intervention and scholarly research

 Hickey, Tom and Marfleet, Phil (2010) The "South Africa moment": Palestine, Israel and the boycott International Socialism, 128. pp. 31-55.
 ISSN 0020-8736

 Hickey, Tom (2010) Holocaust lineages: anti-semitism before Nazism – history and the struggle today In: The legacy of hope - resistance: yesterday and today, Old Court House, Church Street, Brighton, UK, 18 Jan; Northumbria University, UK, 20th Jan; UCU head office, London, UK, 27th Jan, 2010.

 Hickey, Tom (2007) Fragile identities Arts Council; University of Brighton, Brighton, UK.